Varshini15-official/signal-analysis-gaussian-rayleigh-noise-matlab/README.md

-# Signal Noise Analysis with AWGN and Rayleigh Noise in MATLAB
+# 📡 Signal Noise Analysis with AWGN and Rayleigh Noise in MATLAB

-This MATLAB project analyzes the effects of Additive White Gaussian Noise (AWGN) and Rayleigh noise on square wave and sine wave signals across multiple frequencies and signal-to-noise ratio (SNR) values.
+A MATLAB-based project to analyze how Additive White Gaussian Noise (AWGN) and Rayleigh noise affect square and sine wave signals across various frequencies and SNR levels.
+Includes interactive input, signal visualization, and 3D noise variance heatmaps for in-depth signal integrity assessment.

+---

-## Project Description
+## 🔍 Project Overview

-- The program allows users to input multiple frequencies and their corresponding SNR values.
-- For each frequency, it generates a square wave and a sine wave signal.
-- It then adds two types of noise to these signals:
+- Objective: Study the degradation of signals due to AWGN and Rayleigh noise
+- Signals Analyzed:
+  - Square wave
+  - Sine wave
+- Noise Types:
-  - AWGN (Additive White Gaussian Noise)
+  - Additive White Gaussian Noise (AWGN)
   - Rayleigh noise
-- The script computes the noise variance for each noisy signal.
-- It plots the original and noisy signals for visual comparison.
+- Input: User-defined list of frequencies and corresponding SNR values
-- Finally, it presents heatmaps showing how noise variance changes with frequency and SNR for each noise type and signal type.
+- Output: Time-domain plots and 3D heatmaps of noise variance vs. frequency and SNR

-## Features
+## 📌 Features

-- User-defined frequencies and SNR values.
+- Accepts user input for multiple frequencies and SNR values
-- Signal generation: square wave and sine wave.
+- Generates square and sine wave signals
-- Noise addition:
-  - AWGN using MATLAB's awgn() function.
+- Adds AWGN using awgn()
-  - Rayleigh noise generated using raylrnd().
+- Adds Rayleigh noise using raylrnd()
-- Noise variance calculation for quantitative analysis.
+- Calculates noise variance for all noisy signals
-- Visualization:
+- Visualizes:
-  - Time-domain plots for original and noisy signals.
+  - Original and noisy signals
-  - 3D surface plots (heatmaps) of noise variance versus frequency and SNR.
+  - 3D surface plots (heatmaps) showing noise variance based on frequency and SNR

-## Usage Instructions
+## ▶️ How to Run

-1. Run the MATLAB script.
+1. Open the MATLAB script
-2. When prompted, enter the number of frequencies to analyze.
+2. Enter the number of frequency inputs when prompted
-3. Input each frequency (in Hz) and its corresponding SNR value (in dB).
+3. Provide frequency (Hz) and corresponding SNR (dB) values
-4. The script will generate plots showing:
+4. View generated plots:
-   - Square and sine waves with and without noise.
+   - Time-domain signals with AWGN and Rayleigh noise
-   - Variance heatmaps depicting noise impact across frequencies and SNRs.
+   - Heatmaps for variance analysis across frequency and SNR

-## Dependencies
-- MATLAB (R2016a or later recommended)
-- Signal Processing Toolbox (for square function)
-- Statistics and Machine Learning Toolbox (for raylrnd function)

-## Visualizations
+## 📊 Visualization

-- Time-domain plots:
+- Time-domain plots for:
-  Displays the original signals, signals with AWGN, and signals with Rayleigh noise side-by-side for each frequency.
+  - Original signals
+  - Signals with AWGN
+  - Signals with Rayleigh noise
-- Heatmaps:
+- 3D Heatmaps:
-  3D surface plots showing the relationship between frequency, SNR, and noise variance for:
   - Square wave with AWGN
   - Sine wave with AWGN
   - Square wave with Rayleigh noise
   - Sine wave with Rayleigh noise

+## 🧰 Dependencies

+- MATLAB (R2016a or later)
+- Signal Processing Toolbox (for square wave)
+- Statistics and Machine Learning Toolbox (for Rayleigh noise)

-## Author
+## 👩‍💻 Author

 Varshini15-official